mrismanaziz/Reforestation/README.md

-## I saw a documentary on TV last night about how they put ships together.
-It was rivetting.
+## I thought about going on an all-almond diet.
+But that's just nuts.